EBI-Metagenomics/mgnifams/README.md

 3. **execute_clustering**

 For execute_clustering, we are using the latest version (15) of mmseqs tools. createdb and linclust updated in nf-core, but in MGnifams we will use ‘compressed 0’ arg instead.
-For createtsv we are using are own script.
+For EXPORT_CLUSTERS_TSV we are using are own script.

 linclust parameters:
 sequence identity = 0.5